ErikBrorsson/MVDet/eriks_readme.md

 It is essential that I use the MVAug matrix for the MVaug augmentations, otherwise things won't work.

 TODO
-- [x] successfully create bev images for unaugmented and MVaugmneted images (started)
+- [x] successfully create bev images for unaugmented and MVaugmneted images
 - [x] apply the same bev-projection to image features instead of RGB image and check results
-- [ ] repeat the above two steps now also using scene augmentation
+- [x] repeat the above two steps now also using scene augmentation

+### 15/7
+MVAug implementation seems correct now.
+It is time to start doing some experiments:

+- [ ] generalization experiment (only mvaug, compare with only random perm)
+- [ ] generalization experiment (mvaug + random perm)

+- [ ] UDA experiment: weak mvaug  + random perm for teacher, strong mvaug + random perm + dropview for student